A

 Your white shoulders I remember ("White Shoulders"): Carl Sandburg

-Zen also is to be found, he tried to instruct us: Dick Allen
+Zen also is to be found, he tried to instruct us ("The American Zen Master"): Dick Allen